Hamilton Logo

 Hamilton Emblem

-The position of the silhouette shows that the person is standing on the star with one leg outstretched.
+The silhouette’s position indicates that the person is standing on the star, one leg outstretched.
 His hand with an extended index finger is raised.
 This image symbolizes Alexander Hamilton shooting into the sky.
-As it became known from the suicide note, the great politician did not like duels – they contradicted the moral and religious principles of the founding fathers of the United States.
+As it became known from the suicide note, the great politician did not like duels, as they contradicted the moral and religious principles of the founding fathers of the United States.
 Therefore, he deliberately fired into the air when challenged by US Vice President Aaron Burr, Jr. As a result, Hamilton himself was shot and blamed for all the offensive pamphlets he wrote.

 Hamilton Symbol